Sobeston/zig.guide/chapter-1.md

 # Structs

+Structs are Zig's most common kind of composite data type, allowing you to define types that can store a fixed set of named fields.
 Zig gives no guarantees about the in-memory order of fields in a struct, or its size.
 Like arrays, structs are also neatly constructed with `T{}` syntax.
 Here is an example of declaring and filling a struct.
 ```zig
 const Vec3 = struct {
     x: f32, y: f32, z: f32